jonklein/breve.js/README.markdown

 ## Simulation Configuration ##

 Simulations are configured by passing a hash of configuration properties to the breve engine upon initialization.
+The configuration properties specify the number, type and attributes of initial agents in the simulation, along with engine-level properties used to configure the simulation.
+When the simulation is initialized, these properties are passed to the "setup" method of both the engine and the agents.
+You should make every attempt to expose all configurable simulation parameters through the configuration hash so that the simulation can be easily tweaked and experimented with, without requiring changes to the code.

 ## Agent State vs. Object Properties ##